 Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 This early Madonna is named Madonna with crossed arms at breast.
-She was available in the standard 10 1/2" size and a smaller 8" version which is the "S" designation (for small) on the design number 2002-S. Made through the late 1950's it is found in various finishes.
-The base mold was created in a larger size without hands.
+She was available in the standard 10 1/2" size and a smaller 8" version which is the "S" designation (for small) on the design number 2002-S. The base mold was created in a larger size without hands.
 Also found with Christ Child.
 This bust measures 7 3/4"" tall.

 N/A

-Larger size than #2003 measuring 8 3/4" tall with no hands.
-Larger Madonna also redesigned with more hair hanging in front of neckline.
-Like #2002 the exact name is yet to be known.
+Larger size than #2002 measuring 9 1/4" tall with no hands.
+This larger Madonna was also redesigned with more hair hanging in front her neckline.
+Design number 2058 has not been named as the exact name is yet to be known.

 N/A